-Apply the first coat of paint or primer to all sides and edges of the weatherboard prior to installation.
-Ensure Radiata Pine is at the correct moisture content prior to priming.
+Apply the first coat of stain or primer to all sides and edges of the weatherboard prior to installation.
+Ensure Accoya® is at the correct moisture content prior to priming.
 Remember that all docked ends will require priming as noted in section 1.4.2.

 We recommend the use of a Primer with a fungicidal and/or mouldicide in it, these biocides are usually also found in coatings used to prevent unsightly (but non-detrimental) surface moulding.
+Primers that contain calcium carbonate cannot be used, refer to coating manufacturer for directions.